vktrgama/quiniela-2022/README.md

 # Quiniela WorldCup 2022 Qatar

-This project is redo React version of my [Quiniela for WorldCup 2018](https://github.com/vktrgama/quiniela).
+This project is redo React version of my [Quiniela for WorldCup 2018](https://github.com/vktrgama/quiniela). (may not happen, too little time)

 ### Design and Architecture